Health Insurance and Medical Expenses Are Tax Deductible for Retirees

 You'd need a lot of medical expenses to exceed these amounts, but you can include other itemized deductions to potentially add up to more than your standard deduction.
 You can compute the total of your itemized deductions using Schedule A, which must be submitted with your tax return when you file it.

-You can only deduct the portion of your medical expenses that exceed 7.5 percent of your adjusted gross income (AGI), although this rule has shifted and changed a bit over the years.
+You can only deduct the portion of your medical expenses that exceed 10% of your adjusted gross income (AGI).
+This rule has shifted and changed a bit over the years.

-The threshold was set at 7.5 percent until 2013 when Congress increased it to 10 percent—but not for those age 65 or older, at least not immediately.
-Seniors could continue to deduct medical expenses that exceed just 7.5 percent of their AGIs through the end of 2016.
-Then they, too, were supposed to be subject to the 10 percent rule beginning on January 1, 2017.
+The threshold was set at 7.5% until 2013 when Congress increased it to 10%—but not for those age 65 or older.
+Seniors could continue to deduct medical expenses that exceeded 7.5% of their AGIs through the end of 2016.

-Then the TCJA went into effect in January 2018.
-This tax law retroactively reset the threshold to 7.5 percent for tax year 2017 through tax year 2018 for everyone, regardless of age.
-Unfortunately, the threshold is set to ratchet back up to 10 percent in 2019.
+The TCJA went into effect in January 2018.
+This tax law retroactively reset the threshold to 7.5% for the tax years 2017 through 2018 for everyone, regardless of age.
+Unfortunately, the threshold is currently set back at 10% for everyone.

 Here's where your presumably lower income during retirement is a potential asset.
-If your AGI is lower, so is the dollar threshold that your medical expenses must exceed in order to provide you with a tax benefit.
-For example, you'd need expenses in excess of $4,125 on an AGI of $55,000, but you'd need at least $5,625 in expenses if your AGI was $75,000.
+If your AGI is lower, the threshold that your medical expenses must exceed lowers, providing you with a tax benefit.
+For example, you'd need expenses in excess of $5,500 on an AGI of $55,000, but you'd need at least $7,500 in expenses if your AGI was $75,000.

 The Bottom Line